SKM162/Scrollable-tabs-extension/README.md

 # Scrollable-tabs-extension
-Chrome extension that mimics scrollable tab strip experimental feature of chrome.
+Chrome extension that mimics scrollable tab strip experimental feature of chrome (chrome://flags/#scrollable-tabstrip).

 A Chrome extension that provides a horizontal, scrollable view of all open tabs in a popup window.